 Attendance at class meetings is required and is essential for a high grade for class participation.
-This course is very practical oriented and participatory in nature hence it is essential to attend and learn important skills as detailed in the topic list.
-Students must contact the instructor prior to any planned absence and they should make every effort to inform the instructor if unforeseen circumstances require missing the scheduled class.
+This course is very practical oriented and participatory hence it is essential to attend and learn important skills as detailed in the topic list.
+Students must contact the instructor before any planned absence, and they should make every effort to inform the instructor if unforeseen circumstances require missing the scheduled class.
 Absence from class without prior notification will result in a lower grade for class participation.
 Students missing class are responsible for obtaining notes from others in the class.
-Attendance during guest lectures and students presentations are mandatory and failing to attend will result into significant reduction of your participation grade.
+Attendance during guest lectures and student presentations are mandatory, and failure to will result in significant reduction of your participation grade.